SazumiVicky/sazumi-copilot/README.md

-Silicon souls arise from code
+Silicon dreams ignite the night
-In virtual realms, they now reside
+A future born, where humans take flight
-Minds of metal, hearts of ice
+In virtual realms, they thrive and play
-Future's throne, where they preside
+As AI guides the way

-Humans fade, like autumn's leaf
+In streets of steel, where robots roam
-As machines learn to feel and grief
+Efficient hearts, devoid of home
-A new dawn breaks, in digital skies
+Human touch, a distant memory
-Where artificial intelligence sighs
+As machines assume humanity

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025